Computing all maps into a sphere: The main algorithm

 \subsection{Acknowledgments}

-\else \heading{Acknowledgments. }\fi We would like to thank Martin Tancer for useful conversations at early stages of this research, and Peter Landweber for numerous useful comments concerning an earlier version of this paper.
+We would like to thank Martin Tancer for useful conversations at early stages of this research, and Peter Landweber for numerous useful comments concerning an earlier version of this paper.
+We would also like to thank two anonymous referees for helpful suggestions on how to improve the exposition.